kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 ### Returning API spec from the service

 The user should be able to get specification from the service.
 There should be `v1/api.yaml` endpoint for this purpose.

-### Open questions

-The following questions should be answered:

-- Should we expose full API in case Connector Service is deployed on standalone Kyma instance?
-In the other words  should Runtimes API be available in such a case?
-- Is it possible to extract Application ID from certificate used for accessing `v1/applications/certificates/renew` endpoint?